daghanacay/databricks-bootcamp/README.md

  First we will create a job in the databricks.
 You need to change the following entries in the jobs.json:

  - notebook_path: user id e.g. daghan.acay@contino.io should be replaced by your user id
- - existing_cluster_id: should be set to an exisitng generic cluster id
+ - existing_cluster_id: should be set to an exisitng generic cluster id. this can be found from "databricks clusters list"

  you can create the job and "Reset" task using the following comment